RolandHKing/rolandhking.github.io/README.md

-# Email Template, Module, & Content Block Design
+# Email Template, Module & Content Block Design
 ## OVERVIEW
 ### Email Templates, Content Blocks & Modules
  * Showing code for my Hubspot MAS and Salesforce Marketing Cloud templates, including pre-designed modules and content blocks for other email marketers to use in building email campaigns.
 Source for all template files can be viewed on [my Github Repository](https://github.com/RolandHKing/rolandhking.github.io).